 Last year, Wanda considered getting bariatric surgery.
-“I chose Jeanes Hospital, which is part of Temple Health, for my surgery.
-A family member had bariatric surgery at Jeanes Hospital, and she encouraged me to try it.
+“I chose Temple University Hospital – Jeanes Campus for my surgery.
+A family member had bariatric surgery at Jeanes Campus, and she encouraged me to try it.
 I finally decided to go for it,” says Wanda.
-“I went to see Tatyan Clarke, MD, a Temple bariatric surgeon at Jeanes Hospital.”
+“I went to see Tatyan Clarke, MD, a Temple bariatric surgeon at Jeanes Campus.”
 She mentioned to Dr. Clarke that she experiences choking and difficulty swallowing.
 “Dr. Clarke sent me for testing with Nausheen Jamal, MD, an otolaryngologist with Temple Health.”

 Wanda’s arrival to Temple’s Voice, Airway & Swallowing Center was long overdue, she says.
 “Following a thyroidectomy in 2004, I was choking all the time,” she recalls.
 Wanda was resigned to eating soft foods as she typically could not finish a meal without choking.
 She did not think there was much she could do, as she attributed the conditions to her thyroid surgery.